 Good quality and always have the rights to the image.

-Text on the cover
+Text on the artwork

 The only text allowed on the cover is text also included on the release.
 That is basically only the artist and collaborators, title and label.
 Also, the spelling must be the same.
 So, if you include the artist name and name of the release on the artwork these must match exactly with what it says on the release, spelling and otherwise.